Keep track of your cash, make money, boost your credit rating and more with these handy smartphone apps and online services.

 While you can keep a spreadsheet to work out who paid for what and who owes whom, there’s a much simpler way to keep track of these costs.

-There are a selection of highly-rated smartphone apps that do the number crunching for you, and make it easier for you to settle up at the end of the month.
+There is a selection of highly-rated smartphone apps that do the number crunching for you, and make it easier for you to settle up at the end of the month.

 These include: